rstoop/qmk_firmware/keyboards/nuphy/air96_v2/ansi/customizations.md

   The next mode will flash 4 times orange ( This is actually the default sleep policy for Nuphy firmware version 1.1.3).
   In this mode the following applies:
   Keyboard will go to sleep level 1 in 6 minutes
-  If 2.4G or BT is selected and there is no connectivity in 120 seconds keyboard will enter level 2 sleep.
+  If 2.4G or BT is selected and there is no connectivity in 120 seconds keyboard will enter level 3 sleep.

   On the last sleep mode the right side leds will flash 4 times red.
   In this mode the keyboard will never sleep.

-  Side indicators will flash blue for 0.3s when board enters level 2 sleep mode, as an indicator.
+  Side indicators will flash freen for 0.3s when board enters level 3 sleep mode, as an indicator.

 -  Fn + B will show current battery levels using numbers from 1 to 0 (0 means 100%).
 The color will be red, yellow, light green, dark green) based on battery level.
    Last led will have a different color based on battery percentage as well.
    Example:
-   if 1 to 4 lights up and the last led that lights up 5 is dark green color you will have between 47 and 50% battery. if 1 to 4 lights up and the last led that lights up 5 is light green color you will have between 44 and 46 % battery. if 1 to 4 lights up and the last led that lights up 5 is yellow color you will have between 41 and 43 % battery.
+   if 1 to 4 lights up and the last led that lights up 5 is dark green color you will have between 47 and 50% battery. if 1 to 4 lights up and the last led that lights up 5 is yellow color you will have between 44 and 46 % battery. if 1 to 4 lights up and the last led that lights up 5 is red color you will have between 41 and 43 % battery.

 -  The custom MAC keys now have double functionality:
     MAC_VOICE if Mac mode selected and F5             if Win mode is selected